balena-io-experimental/balena-webdriverio/README.md

 4. You can check the output in the logs on your balenaCloud dashboard

 ![](https://user-images.githubusercontent.com/22801822/87546279-ebcb1280-c6c6-11ea-91b5-6ae202fb21fd.png)
-Webdriverio Testrunner running on BalenaFin over on Balena Cloud
+Webdriverio Testrunner running on balenaFin over on balenaCloud

 The tests will run, open Chromium browser with the arguments provided in the [wdio.conf.js](https://github.com/vipulgupta2048/balena-webdriverio/blob/master/wdio.conf.js) file, connect puppeteer with the browser, and execute the tests.
 In the end, you would see test results over on the terminal.
 That's about it, now you can modify your tests from the tests folder (Written using Mocha) and explore more into Web automation and Webdriverio.
 If you are [new to balenaCloud](https://www.balena.io/docs/learn/getting-started/fincm3/nodejs/) as well, we got you covered.